NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __buildlabel__: The build label assigned by Mellanox to the tarball.
+For versions 2.17 and later, the default value is `cuda12`.
 For version 2.16 the default value is `cuda12-gdrcopy2-nccl2.18`.
 For version 2.15 the default value is `cuda12-gdrcopy2-nccl2.17`.
 For version 2.14 the default value is `cuda11-gdrcopy2-nccl2.16`.